OSC/ondemand/SECURITY.md

 ## Disclosure Policy

-Reporters should get a response from the core team within hours of reporting that acknowledging the disclosure.
+Reporters will get a response from the core team as soon as we are able.

 When the team receives a security vulnerability, they will generally assign it to a primary handler.
 This person will coordinate the fix and release process, involving the following steps:

-  * Confirm the problem and determine the affected versions (1-2 days).
+  * Confirm the problem and determine the affected versions.
-  * Audit code to find any potential similar problems (1-2 days).
+  * Audit code to find any potential similar problems.
   * Prepare fixes for all releases still under maintenance.
-These fixes will be released as fast as possible (2-7 days).
+Vulnerabilities rated moderate or below may be released in the regular 8 week patch cycle.
+Vulnerabilities higher than moderate may be released sooner, outside the regular patch cycle.
+  * Redact the information provided by the reporter and publish the vulnerability.
+  * 90 days after publishing the vulnerability the original unredacted may be published if the reporter wishes.
+During investigation the team will ask if the reporter wishes the original report to be published in full 90 days after publishing.

 ## Comments on this Policy